joshsukhdeo/torrentsearch/README.md

 ## Usage
 To run the app run:
 ```
-$ torrentflix
+$ anujyadav
 ```

 ## Cli arguments

-Torrentflix has some handy cli arguements you can see them using the help flag.
+anujyadav has some handy cli arguements you can see them using the help flag.
 ```
-$ torrentflix --help
+$ anujyadav --help
 ```

 ## History
-Torrentflix can save a history of watched torrents if enabled.
+anujyadav can save a history of watched torrents if enabled.

 Clearing the history can be done with the --clear flag ex:
 ```
-$ torrentflix --clear
+$ anujyadav --clear
 ```

 ## Subtitles
-By default subtitles are disabled but you can enable them by running `torrentflix --config=nano` and setting *use_subtitle* to true.
+By default subtitles are disabled but you can enable them by running `anujyadav --config=nano` and setting *use_subtitle* to true.
 You can also change *subtitle_language* to one of [this list](https://github.com/divhide/node-subtitler/blob/master/langs.dump.txt), just be sure to use the three letter code.

 ## License